guillim/guillim.github.io/_posts/2018-04-15-Lambda-function.markdown

 categories: python
 ---

-You heard about **Lambda function** in python, but you don't know what it is, and when tu use them ?
+You heard about **Lambda function** in python, but you don't know what it is, and when to use them ?
 Here is a short explanation.

 ##  What is a Lambda function